Sobhan Mohmand, Career Expert 5 January 2023

-Whenever we are asked about the issue of nationality, our response is typically along the lines of this: in most circumstance, you should not include your nationality on your CV.
-It is not a legal requirement nor is it something that the recruiter is terribly interested in.
+The answer is, no, in most circumstances, you should not include your nationality on your CV.
+It is not a legal requirement nor is it something that the recruiter is interested in immediately upon receiving your CV.

-Besides your nationality, also do not include any of the following on your CV:
+Besides your nationality, the following are some other personal details that you do not need to include on your CV:

-The general rule in regards to Nationality on CV is that it should be omitted.
-That value space can be dedicated to more important information such as your work experience, education and qualifications.
+As stated previously, the general rule in regard to nationality on a CV is that it should be omitted.
+The valuable space that would be used for this information can be better utilised for more important information such as your work experience, education and qualifications.

-However, as it is the case with every general rule; there are some exceptions:
+However, as is the case with every general rule; there are some exceptions.